fkie-cad/headerParser/README.md

 ```bash
 $ ./winBuild.bat [/t headerParser] [/b 32|64] [/m Release|Debug] [/h]
 ```
 The correct path to your build tools may be passed as a parameter or changed in the script [winBuild.bat](winBuild.bat) itself.
+Thats the place to correct the path to your cmake installation as well.